1972 LPGA Tour: Jane Blalock suspension and lawsuit

 After she finished the second round of the Bluegrass Invitational held in Louisville, Kentucky, Jane Blalock was disqualified for signing an incorrect scorecard.
 Tourney director Gene McAuliff said Blalock did not mark her ball properly on the 17th green and then failed to take a two-stroke penalty for the infraction as required.

 Less than two weeks later, the LPGA executive board suspended Blalock for one year "for actions inconsistent with the code of ethics of the organization".
 The executive board claimed Blalock had been under suspicion for over a year, that she had moved her ball illegally on multiple occasions and that there were witnesses to these happenings, plus that Blalock had admitted to her guilt.
 Twenty-seven other LPGA Tour players signed a petition arguing that probation, a fine, and disqualification from the Louisville tournament were not enough punishment.
 LPGA Executive Director Bud Erickson asked Blalock to feign a back injury so to avoid bad publicity but she refused.

 Fellow LPGA Tour golfer Sandra Palmer defended Blalock.
 In addition to saying she had never seen Blalock commit any rules violations, Palmer stated she didn't understand why the alleged infractions weren't reported at the time they happened and why other players signed Blalock's scorecards without reporting the incidents.
 Palmer also said, "If you see an infraction of the rules, you should point it out immediately.
 You don't wait until three years later to report something.
 Once you've signed that card, you're as guilty as the person who committed the violation."
 The LPGA executive went on to warn Palmer in regards to her statements.
 Palmer was also placed on probation for one year by the LPGA Tour and ordered not to make further statements of support for Jane Blalock.

-Jane Blalock filed a lawsuit against the LPGA Tour.
+Blalock filed a lawsuit against the LPGA.
 In the suit, Blalock's lawyers motioned the court asking that Blalock be allowed to continue playing while the suit was resolved.
 U.S. District Court Judge Charles A. Moye Jr. granted the motion.
 Moye did however rule that any money Blalock earned while her case was being resolved would be placed in a court trust.
 Blalock went on to win two more times in 1972, at the Dallas Civitan Open and the Lady Errol Classic.